ghc-proposals/ghc-proposals/README.rst

 ---------------

 Below are some criteria that the committee and the supporting GHC community will generally use to evaluate a proposal.
-Note that this list is merely set of a guidelines; it is the committee's job to weigh these and any other relevant considerations appropriately.
+This list is merely set of a guidelines and questions to consider; none is an absolute bar.
+It is the committee's job to weigh these and any other relevant considerations appropriately.

 -  *Utility and user demand*.
 What exactly is the problem that the